HumanSignal/label-studio/docs/source/guide/export.md

 You can run the [Label Studio converter tool](https://github.com/heartexlabs/label-studio-converter) on a directory or file of completed JSON annotations using the command line or Python to convert the completed annotations from Label Studio JSON format into another format.

 !!! note
-    If you use versions of Label Studio earlier than 1.0.0, then this is the only way to convert your Label Studio JSON format annotations into another labeling format.
+    For earlier versions of Label Studio, use the manual way to convert your Label Studio JSON format annotations into another labeling format.

 ## Export formats supported by Label Studio